 What are we to look for in foods made from dates, like date sugar?
 Does it have some or most of the benefits of the whole or dried food?

 Date Sugar History and Processing

 First, what is this stuff?
-If you are getting a good quality date sugar then you should be getting little more than dried and ground up dates!
-Thus, date sugar retains a almost all of the benefits of whole dates, including their excellent nutritional profile.
-This is one of the few times a processed form of a food probably deserves much of the praise of the whole form.
+If you are getting a good quality date sugar then you should be getting little more than dried and ground-up dates!
+Thus, date sugar retains almost all of the benefits of whole dates, including their excellent nutritional profile.
+This is one of the few times a processed form of food probably deserves much of the praise of the whole form.

-Good quality date sugar is just dates.
+Good quality date sugar contains just dates.
 Period.

-Dates, fresh and dried, are also a traditional food with a long history of consumption.
+Dates, fresh and dried, are also traditional food with a long history of consumption.
 As mentioned above, cultivation of dates goes back at least six thousand years, as does their preservation and processing.
-Even today, many store bought dried dates are made through sun drying, the same method used for many millennia!
+Even today, many store-bought dried dates are made through sun drying, the same method used for many millennia!

 But note, just like with cane sugars, some companies make, use, or sell refined and unrefined versions.
 Refined date sugars will not have the benefits of whole date sugars, nutritionally or otherwise.
 They also could harbor residues of bleaching and other toxic processing agents.
 Unfortunately, food labels on prepackaged and processed foods won’t make it clear which kind the manufacturer utilized to make their product.

 Hence, seeing the term “date sugar” in the ingredients list of processed food does not guarantee the presence of a whole sugar.
 However, if you source quality whole date sugar, you can incorporate it into your culinary routine to create healthier sweets for your family.